amostafa147/dsc30-2024-ss2/_staffers/kay.md

 photo: ../assets/images/kay_qu.jpeg

 ---
-Hi all!
-I am Kay, a third year Social Psychology Major, and first time tutor for DSC 30!
-I was born in Tokyo and grew up in Shanghai.
-During my spare time I like to take photos, enjoy memes, and play rhythm games.
-I am very excited to offer my insights of this class to y’all!
+Hi all, I’m Kay, a fourth year Social Psychology major (not a typo) minoring Data Science.
+This will be my third quarter teaching this class under Marina, so please do not hesitate to ask me anything about this class!
+Some facts about me: I was born in Tokyo, but grew up in Shanghai; I started playing Valorant recently and I am consistently a bottom fragger; I am also into photography and is now broke due to purchasing too much camera gears.
+Anyhow, I am really excited about this quarter and hoping to see everyone in office hours!